DagurAnshu/pytorch-iris-dataset/README.md

 ---

-## Author

-This project is created as part of a structured learning process to build strong foundations in PyTorch and in ANNs.
+This project is just created as part of a structured learning process to build strong foundations in PyTorch and in ANNs.